Skip to content

 What language is Plattdüütsch?

-Plattdüütsch is a dialect of German.
+Plattdüütsch is a dialect of the German language.

 Where is Plattdüütsch spoken?

-Plattdüütsch is primarily spoken in Germany.
+Plattdüütsch is primarily spoken in Germany, Netherlands.

 Which region is Plattdüütsch associated with?